-Three days a week, these "doctors of delight" make "clown rounds" around the main hospital campus, a parody of medical rounds where laughter is the goal and humor is the chief treatment.
-The clowns use performances such as red nose transplants, kitty cat scans, funny bone exams, music, and magic tricks to demystify even the most complicated, serious medical treatments to support the emotional well-being of children and their families.
+Three days a week, these "doctors of delight" make "clown rounds" around the Main Hospital campus, a parody of medical rounds where laughter is the goal and humor is the chief treatment.
+The clowns use performances such as red nose transplants, kitty cat scans, funny bone exams, music and magic tricks to demystify even the most complicated, serious medical treatments and to support the emotional well-being of children and their families.

-Our clowns help to offer entertainment to children undergoing treatment for life-limiting and life-threatening illnesses, including cancer, accidental injuries, brain tumors, heart problems, craniofacial disorders, and spinal cord tumors and malformations.
+Our clowns offer entertainment to children undergoing treatment for life-limiting and life-threatening illnesses, including cancer, accidental injuries, brain tumors, heart problems, craniofacial disorders, spinal cord tumors and malformations, and more.

 Request a Visit

 Families can also request a visit from our clown care team.
 To request a visit, please contact the registered nurse or a Child Life Specialist on your child’s unit.

 Our Clown Care History

 Children's National has offered this program to children and families since 1997 through the generous support of corporate, Children’s National Foundation and individual donors.